Leo Alkemade

 Leo Alkemade (born 6 August 1980) is a Dutch cabaret artist, comedian and actor.
 He is one of the comedians in the sketch comedy television show Sluipschutters.
-He also played roles in multiple films, including Casanova's (2020), Zwanger & Co (2022) and De Tatta's film series.
+He has played roles in multiple films, including Casanova's (2020), Zwanger & Co (2022) and De Tatta's film series.
+In his early career he performed multiple theatre shows with cabaret artist Roel Bloemen as the duo Alkemade & Bloemen.

 Career

+Early career

+Alkemade studied at the Koningstheateracademie in 's-Hertogenbosch, Netherlands where he met Roel Bloemen.
+They performed shows as the duo Alkemade & Bloemen and they won both the jury award and the audience award at the 2000 Groninger Studenten Cabaret Festival held in Groningen, Netherlands.